bakks/butterfish/README.md

   - Status : Show the current Butterfish configuration.
   - History : Print out the history that would be sent in a GPT prompt.

-If you don't have OpenAI free credits then you'll need a subscription and you'll need to pay for OpenAI API use.
-If you're using Shell Mode, autosuggest will probably be the most expensive part.
-You can reduce spend here by disabling shell autosuggest (-A) or increasing the autosuggest timeout (e.g. -t 2000).
+If you do not have OpenAI free credits then you will need a subscription and you will need to pay for OpenAI API use.
+Autosuggest will probably be the most expensive feature.
+You can reduce spend by disabling shell autosuggest (-A) or increasing the autosuggest timeout (e.g. -t 2000).

 Flags:
   -h, --help                       Show context-sensitive help.
   -v, --verbose                    Verbose mode, prints full LLM prompts
-                                   (sometime to log file).
+                                   (sometimes to log file).
 Use multiple times for more verbosity, e.g. -vv.
   -V, --version                    Print version information and exit.